JeliPenguin/Panda-Pick-And-Place/README.md

  ## Usage

- You would first need to clone ffrom the following coursework repository:
+ You would first need to clone from the following coursework repository:

  ```
 git clone https://github.com/COMP0129-UCL/comp0129_s24_labs